Sunday, December 28, 2008

 • Our house was under construction when we returned so we had to move into my town house on DI drive, which was rented the whole time we were in Bangkok.
 We ended up not moving into our new custom built home until March 2009.

-In August we took Josh and Brielle up to Washington D.C. for a long weekend and toured all over on the Hop-On-Hop-Off bus stopping at all the historical sites and monuments.
+From August 8-11 we took Josh and Brielle up to Washington D.C. for a long weekend and toured all over on the Hop-On-Hop-Off bus stopping at all the historical sites and monuments.
 We even got a pass to visit the White House gardens since President Bush was not in residence and were given some plant seedlings.

 • Also, on August 16 we attended the Bruce Springsteen concert at the North Charleston Coliseum.